NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 - I always offer further help.
   *Is there anything else I can assist you with before I close the ticket?*
+---
+## 6. Professional Email Responses

+My goal is to respond in a professional, clear, and reassuring manner.

+### Example: Account Lockout

+**Subject** Re: Lockout Out of My Account

+Hi James,